imaginando/imaginando.github.io/bam/interface.md

 # **Interface overview**

+BAM is a groovebox style application ready for full autonomous music production.
+It comes with sound engines, effects units, a mixer, various panels for MIDI clips and automation editing as well as a factory soundbank.

 BAM’s interface consists of a fixed horizontal toolbar across the top, a dynamic three-section main work area, and a fixed horizontal toolbar across the bottom.